harusametime/LSQRwithEigen/README.md

   ```
     LSQR lsqr =	LSQR(A, b, x, 1.0e-8);
   ```
   where A, b and x must be SparseMatrix<double>, VectorXd and VectorXd of Eigen.
-LSQR starts to solve the problem with regarding *x* as the initial solution. **So please note that *x* must be initialized**.
+LSQR starts to solve the problem using given *x* as the initial solution. **So please note that *x* must be initialized before solving**.
 If you can guess *x* by the other ways, you can input the guess to *x*.
 Otherwise, *x* is initialized as a zero vector in general.

 3. We can get the solution by LSQR with:

   ```
-    x =	lsqr.Solution();
+    x =	lsqr.SolutionX();
   ```